Home » Canning and Preserving » Chewy Oven Dried Strawberries

 Instructions

-• Combine all ingredients in large bowl and allow to sit at room temperature for 30 minutes until strawberries have released their juices
+• Combine all ingredients.
+Combine all ingredients in a large bowl and allow to sit at room temperature for 30 minutes until strawberries have released their juices

-• Allow to cool completely before storing.
+• Cool.
+Allow to cool completely before storing.
 Will keep best refrigerated or frozen.

 Calories: 60kcal | Carbohydrates: 15g | Protein: 1g | Fat: 1g | Saturated Fat: 1g | Sodium: 1mg | Potassium: 173mg | Fiber: 2g | Sugar: 12g | Vitamin A: 14IU | Vitamin C: 67mg | Calcium: 18mg | Iron: 1mg